Hajar1010/indoor_plants/README.md

 # indoor_plants
-A simple HTML page showcasing a selection of beautiful indoor plants, including details like description, price, and images.
+A simple page showcasing a selection of beautiful indoor plants, including details like description, price, and images using HTML and CSS.

 ## Features